 More Ideas For Your Star Wards Journey (and beyond)

 Mental health inpatient care rocks.
 This isn’t usually the message that’s out there, for a whole bunch of reasons including the reputational legacy of the asylums, dissatisfied patients being more actively vocal than the very content majority and crass campaigns by some charities.
-But despite regrettable inconsistencies in quality of care across the country, there’s no question that inpatient care is safe, therapeutic and gentle.
-In rating the quality of their care for the 2009 Care Quality Commission survey of mental health inpatients, 73% of patients said it was excellent, very good or good, 12% said it was poor.
+But despite regrettable inconsistencies in quality standards across the country, there’s no question that inpatient care is safe, therapeutic and gentle.
+In rating the quality of their care for the 2018 Care Quality Commission survey, the majority of people who stayed as an inpatient in hospital were happy with the care they received and had confidence in the doctors and nurses treating them.
 We won’t go on and on here about what an incredible achievement it is that the majority of patients have positive experiences of inpatient care, including those who are there very much against their will and perhaps believing they aren’t even ill.
-(But it is an incredible achievement, along with impressive safety levels and falling suicide rates.)

 Jugaad – Frugal innovation